 In A Nutshell

 Rechargeable batteries have made some real improvements in the last five years.
 Most notably, you can now get rechargeables that don’t go flat after a couple of months!
 The technology is called “low self-discharge” and means rechargeable batteries can hold 80% of their charge for a year.
 Low self-discharge batteries (LSD) NiMH cells were first introduced by Sanyo in their Eneloop AA cells in November 2005.
 Since then, other battery manufacturers have adopted this technology.
-Then in 2010, companies like Accupower and Maha started releasing LSD NiMH cells in C and D sizes.
+Then in 2010, companies like Maha started releasing LSD NiMH cells in C and D sizes.

 An alkaline C cell is typically rated for about 8000 mAh, but only at a very low current (around 30 mA).
 When used at a load of 500 mA (such as flashlight), the capacity of an alkaline drops to about half.
 Basically, the advantage that alkaline cells have over NiHM cells, is that they have a shelf life of about 10 years, with minimal self-discharge.